spikegrobstein/capnotify/README.md

 This above example is taken straight from the `Overview` extension that's built into Capnotify.

-For more information on Components, see the **Components** section below.
+This only scratched the surface of what you can do with this; for more information on Components, see the **Components** section below.

 #### More information